sdebes/recruiter-agency/README.md

 # Recruiter Agency

-**A multi-agent job search system** that discovers job listings, evaluates them against your profile, tailors CVs and cover letters, and tracks your applications — all with human-in-the-loop control and local-first data storage.
+**A multi-agent job search system** that discovers job listings, evaluates them against your profile, tailors CVs and cover letters, and tracks your applications, all with human-in-the-loop control and local-first data storage.

 Built with **FastAPI**, **LangGraph**, and a **Next.js** dashboard.
 Powered by Gemini/OpenRouter LLMs.